-- 1.6.12 Part 8 RMA defines those authorities that have power to become a requiring authority and provide for their works through designations in the District Plan. - 1.6.13 A heritage order is a provision in the District Plan to give effect to a requirement made by a heritage protection authority.
+- 1.6.12 Part 8 of the Act defines those authorities that have power to become a requiring authority and provide for their works through designations in the District Plan. - 1.6.13 A heritage order is a provision in the District Plan to give effect to a requirement made by a heritage protection authority.